bibinwithab/Java-ATM/README.md

 <h1 align="center">Welcome to cli ATM using Java 👋</h1>

 > I'm currently learing OOPs in java, so i created this repo as a fun project. collaborators are welcomed :)
+>
+> This Project is to make an automated Teller machine with user's Account Number, and Password, bank account, with that users can withdraw, deposit, and view their account balance.

 ## Run tests